drvinaykumar/dlcvjuly2021/README.md

 This repository will be used for assignment submissions.

-For details of the individual assignment statements, check # Google Classroom.
+For details of the individual assignment statements, check:

+# Google Classroom